Aliases for HIC1 Gene

 This gene functions as a growth regulatory and tumor repressor gene.
 Hypermethylation or deletion of the region of this gene have been associated with tumors and the contiguous-gene syndrome, Miller-Dieker syndrome.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Sep 2010]

 GeneCards Summary for HIC1 Gene

 HIC1 (Hypermethylated In Cancer 1) is a Protein Coding gene.
-Diseases associated with HIC1 include miller-dieker syndrome and chromosome 17p deletion.
+Diseases associated with HIC1 include miller-dieker syndrome and medulloblastoma.
 Among its related pathways are Direct p53 effectors and E2F transcription factor network.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and histone deacetylase binding.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and histone deacetylase binding.
 An important paralog of this gene is ENSG00000254553.

 UniProtKB/Swiss-Prot for HIC1 Gene